AdvancedPhotonSource/GSAS-II/docs/source/GSASIIscriptable.rst

 :meth:`~GSASIIscriptable.G2Phase.clearDistRestraint`        Clears any previously defined bond distance restraint(s) for the selected phase
 :meth:`~GSASIIscriptable.G2Phase.addDistRestraint`          Finds and defines new bond distance restraint(s) for the selected phase
-:meth:`~GSASIIscriptable.G2Phase.setDistRestraintWeight`    Sets the weighting factor for the bond distance restraints
+:meth:`~GSASIIscriptable.G2Phase.setDistRestraintWeight`    Sets the weighting factor for the bond distance restraints :meth:`~GSASIIscriptable.G2Phase.Origin1to2Shift`           Shifts the atom coordinates from an Origin 1 setting to the Origin 2 setting
 ========================================================    ===============================================================================================================

 .. _Class_G2PwdrData: